 What is an air fryer?

 If you frequent this site often, I am sure you know all about air fryers!
-But for the rest of you, an air fryer is a kitchen appliance that will cook your food using incredibly hot air.
+But for the rest of you, an air fryer is a kitchen appliance that sits in your countertop and will cook your food using incredibly hot air.
 This hot air comes from a heating element, and when this is coupled with a powerful fan, you get an air fryer.

 The most important part of an air fryer is the air flow.
 The food is cooked by air, so you need to make sure that the air fryer has excellent air flow to enable all sides of your food to get properly cooked.